-When treating mental disorders, seeking help from a psychologist is a key factor.
+When treating mental disorders, seeking help from a psychologist is a crucial factor.

 This is important because it aims at helping patients identify triggers and get to know the underlying issues by comprehending their feelings, identifying what makes them feel positive, anxiety, or depression.

-For patients, trusting that the psychologist will provide help to their problems is essential for making progress and that there’s a solution to every situation life throws at you.
+For patients, trusting that the psychologist will help their problems is essential for making progress and that there’s a solution to every situation life throws at you.

 It is prudent to know that reaching out is not a sign of weakness but a significant start of a journey towards self-care.